What are Unfiled Taxes?

-In the long-term, failure to file your taxes can lead you to limited loan access, seizure of assets, and/or even jail time.
+In the long-term, failure to file your taxes can result in limited loan access, seizure of assets, fines up to $25,000, and/or jail time.

-One of the most common occurrences, when taxes are unfiled or filed late, is, of course, a delayed tax refund.
+One of the most common occurrences, when taxes are unfiled or filed late, is a delayed tax refund.
 Even if you don’t receive any notices from the IRS initially, you will start to accrue penalties if you are late to file your taxes.

 Tax Refund Forfeiture

 Yes, it is possible to still receive a refund on your back taxes.
 However, you only have three years from the return’s due date to claim it.
 If you wait longer than this, under the Statute of Limitations, you forfeit your right to claim and the U.S. Treasury will retain ownership of it.

 In 2019, more than $1.4 billion in taxpayer refunds were left unclaimed.